 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

-But here’s the rub, this client (as prickly as they may be) is also consistent, fast paying (the pay is OK..not crappy, not great either) and decent work.
-But 3.5 years in, I am starting to get bored and starting to truly feel invisible as far as a team member.
+But here’s the rub, this client (as prickly as he was) was also consistent, fast paying, and *mostly* easy to work with.
+The main issue was ME.
+A little over three years in, I was starting to get bored and starting to truly feel invisible as far as a team member.

-But I am also wondering what is at the root of this upset.
-Am I stressing about this client because I have truly outgrown them?
-Am I fed up with the minor disrespect that gets sent my way?
-Or have I lost sight of what they truly are: a bread-n-butter client that pays the bills, nothing more…nothing less.
-Is the control enthusiast in me trying to make this more out of my role with this client than what it really is?
-Have I just run more course with these folks and it’s time to move on to green pastures?
-These are the times when a crystal ball would be lovely.
+But I also remember wondering what was at the root of this upset.
+Was I stressing about this client because I have truly outgrown them?
+Was I fed up with the minor disrespect that gets sent my way?
+Or did I lose sight of what they truly were: a means to an end?

-As the sun came up and blasted me in the eyeballs this morning the first thought that came to mind was the work I needed (yes NEEDED) to get done for this particular client.
+As the sun came up the next morning, the first thought that came to mind was the work I needed (yes NEEDED) to get done for this particular client.
 And it filled me with DREAD.
 I paid attention to this feeling hardcore for the first time.

 But when I popped open my email, one of the first things I saw in my Inbox was a podcast from the Freelance Writer’s Den (oh, how I heart “the Den!”) called, HOW TO BALANCE WRITING FOR LOVE AND PAYING THE BILLS from Jennifer Goforth Gregory.

-Holy schnickies!
-Is that for real?
 An answer to my request for clarity!
 So I clicked and listened.
 Thirty minutes later and I can happily say YES, THAT was what I needed to hear.
-This is what I gleaned from this podcast.

 Fast forward over 6+ years and I now know that being a freelancer is amazing and tough all at the same time.
 It is, without a doubt, business ownership and being the CEO is a blessing and a curse.
-BUT, you do have choices and the power to mold your business how you see fit.
-This includes the kind of people you choose to work with.
-As a freelancer, here are the types of clients to be aware of:
+BUT, I also know that I do have choices and the power to mold my business how I see fit.
+This includes the kind of people I choose to work with.

-#1-The Client that is a Delight and their work is just as Delightful: If you have any clients in this category, congrats- you are BLESSED.
-If you have a great client, that pays good (and on time) and the work is super rewarding and fun (I have at least 3 of this kind of clients #Winning :), hang on to them for dear life.
+My clients now fall into the Clients that are a Delight and their work is just as Delightful category.
+If you have any clients in this category, congrats- you are BLESSED.
+If you have a great client, that pays good (and on time) and the work is super rewarding and fun (I have at least 3 of this kind of client, hang on to them for dear life.
 BUT, the reality is that probably only about 25% of your customer base will fall into this category.

 #3-The Client is a Troll, but their work is Delightful: Assuming this client pays well and on time, their downside would be that they are the Cruella di Ville of the client world.
 I personally can look past a little “troll-y-ness” if the work is enjoyable and fulfilling.
 And I feel respected at some level.

-After listening to the above podcast I have decided to make an effort to re-frame my view of this quasi Category 3/4 client.
+After listening to Jennifer’s podcast I have decided to make an effort to re-frame my view of this quasi Category 3/4 client.
 It’s amazing how a little attitude adjustment can show things in a different light!
 My decision at this moment is to work on viewing this client not as who they are, but for what they do and how they offer amazing opportunities for business and people to have the spotlight shined on them.
-I like being about to share the journeys of amazing people and this job has put me in the position of interviewing many, many people who inspired me and make me a better me.
-THAT is what I choose to focus on for the moment.

 Now go forth and be FABULOUS.